 Frame House by Bureau de Change Architects

-Material choices and lighting emphasise this passage, transitioning from the darker enclosure of the kitchen towards the brighter open spaces that lead to the garden – with terrazzo surfaces in varying tones mirroring this progression.
-Shifting levels create a language of both useful and playful ledges, steps, borders and planters.
+Material selections and lighting designs emphasize the transition from the darker kitchen enclosure to the brighter, open spaces leading to the garden.
+Terrazzo surfaces in varying tones mirror this progression, while shifting levels introduce functional and playful ledges, steps, borders, and planters.

-These principles and material choices are continued throughout the rest of the house across two further floors, including the creation of a new master and a guest suite on the second floor.
-A bespoke terrazzo handrail forms the spine of this material journey, linking spaces throughout the house which unfold in a sequence of visually stimulating rooms where texture, graphics, colour and finish have been selected for their theatre and tactility.
+We maintain these design principles and material choices throughout the rest of the house, spanning two additional floors.
+The renovation includes a new master suite and guest suite on the second floor.
+A bespoke terrazzo handrail forms the spine of this material journey, connecting spaces across the house.

 Photography by Gilbert McCarragher